How to Keep An Image Centered After Cropping in Photoshop

 Is Photoshop not keeping your image centered after you crop it?
 Is the cropped image snapping into the corner instead of staying centered on the screen?
 In this tutorial, I show you when it happens, why it happens and how to fix it!

 I'm using Photoshop 2022 but this fix applies to any recent version.
+You can get the latest Photoshop version here.

 And I'll use this image from Adobe Stock.